apache/nuttx/libc/README.txt

   time      - time.h
   unistd    - unistd.h

+Most of these are "standard" header files; some are not: hex2bin.h and fixemath.h are non-standard.

 There is also a misc/ subdirectory that contains various internal functions and interfaces from header files that are too few to warrant their own sub-
 directory: